showell/lint-zulip-message-html/README.md

 Other than that, the Zulip HTML is fairly consistent and clean in terms of structure.

 The code is pretty fast.
-On my box I can validate over a half million messages per minute.
-It uses lxml for the actual parsing, and then the custom Python that I wrote tries to use appropriate data structures like dictionaries, sets, or tiny lists.
-The validator just walks the AST recursively.
+On my box I can validate almost a million messages per minute.

+TECH DETAILS: The validator code uses the popular `lxml` library for the actual parsing of the HTML.
+Then, my custom Python code uses appropriate data structures like dictionaries, sets, or tiny lists to ensure speed.
+Each call to `validate_html` makes an AST and then walks it recursively.

 The validator throws exceptions when it finds any errors, which avoids ugly debugging code if you're deep into the